Pseudomodes for non-self-adjoint Dirac operators: Pseudomodes for large general pseudoeigenvalues

 In other word, the values of $\mathcal{V}^{(1)}$ can be comparable up to a constant.
-The proof of \eqref{Eq Approx} can be found in \cite{KS18}, but for the reader's convenience, we recall the proof in a shorter way and also notice that we do not need large $x$ in this proof,
+The proof of \eqref{Eq Approx} can be found in \cite{KS19}, but for the reader's convenience, we recall the proof in a simpler way, for $\nu>-1$